Waitangi, Te One and Port Hutt

 Te Whakarau, at the extreme north-east of the island, was the home of the island’s first resident magistrate, Archibald Shand, who held the position from 1855 to 1863.

 Thomas Ritchie ran sheep at Ōkawa Point from 1864 and later leased land at Kāingaroa, where his successors, the Barkers, were still farming in 2000.
 A fish-freezing business operated throughout the 20th century.
 The settlement thrived during the crayfish boom.

 Te Whanga Lagoon

-The 16,000-hectare Te Whanga Lagoon accounts for 20% of the area of Chatham Island.
-It is more than twice the size of Wellington Harbour.
+The 16,000-hectare Te Whanga Lagoon is more than twice the size of Wellington Harbour.and accounts for 20% of the area of Chatham Island.
 Formerly a deep bay, it has been enclosed by sand dunes to its east, but occasionally opens to the sea.
 The island’s airfield is located on the north-west side of the lagoon, at Kārewa Point.

-Te Awapātiki, at the main opening between the lagoon and the ocean, is a sacred place to Moriori.
+Te Awapātiki, at the main opening between the lagoon and the ocean, is a sacred place for Moriori.
 The name also refers to the block of land running south from the lagoon entrance.